 The Audit and Risk Committee should ensure transparency in reporting of all fees paid to the external auditors.
 As a minimum, fees should be disclosed under three categories of audit services, taxation and other, with further breakdown to be considered based on materiality as determined by the Audit and Risk Committee.

 The recommendation of the continued appointment of the Company’s external auditors is to be recommended annually by the Audit and Risk Committee to the Board prior to the Annual Meeting of Shareholders.
 A policy of regular rotation of the audit firm is not mandated.

-Rotation of the Engagement and Quality Review audit partners of the Company will be required every 5 years.
+Rotation of the Engagement and Quality Review audit partners of the Company will be required every five years.

-HIRING OF STAFF FROM EXTERNAL AUDIT FIRM
+HIRING OF STAFF FROM THE EXTERNAL AUDIT FIRM

-The external auditors are required to advise of all audit and non-audit fee information to the Audit and Risk Committee annually.
+The auditors are required to confirm their independence and advise the amount of audit and non-audit fees to the Audit and Risk Committee annually.

 The Chair of the Audit and Risk Committee, Chief Financial Officer and Audit signing partner each have overall responsibility for meeting the requirements of this policy.

-This Policy will be reviewed at least annually.
+This Policy was last reviewed in March 2019 and will be reviewed at least annually.